Atharvious/telegram-ocr-bot/README.md

   * For **Windows** users, even if you don't have the tesseract engine up and running, you can run it by uncommenting line 2 in **ocr.py**, as I have provided a tesseract build in the repo itself.
   * For **linux** users, just have tesseract in PATH and don't change anything.
 You can also change line 2 in **ocr.py** to point to your tesseract installation, if not in PATH.

+### Update: Also includes text summarization
+An extractive summarization service has been added as well!

 ### To see the bot in action, search for '**@tescannerbot**' in Telegram and add it.